Christel Baier

-Christel Baier (born 26 September 1965) is a German theoretical computer scientist known for her work in model checking, temporal logic, and automata theory.
-She is a professor at TU Dresden, where she holds the chair for Algebraic and Logic Foundations of Computer Science in the Faculty of Computer Science.
-Baier is the editor-in-chief of Acta Informatica.
+Christel Baier (born September 26, 1965) is a German theoretical computer scientist known for her work in model checking, temporal logic, and automata theory.
+She is a professor at TU Dresden, where she holds the chair for Algebraic and Logic Foundations of Computer Science at the Faculty of Computer Science.
+Since the beginning of 2025, she is dean of the Faculty of Computer Science at TU Dresden.
+From 2015 to 2022, Baier was editor-in-chief of Acta Informatica.

 Education and career

-Baier earned a diploma in mathematics at the University of Mannheim in 1990, and stayed at the same university for graduate study in computer science, completing her Ph.D. there in 1994.
-Her dissertation, Transitionssystem- und Baum-Semantiken für CCS, was supervised by Mila Majster-Cederbaum.
+Baier earned a diploma in mathematics at the University of Mannheim in 1990, and stayed at the same university for her graduate studies in computer science, completing her Ph.D. there in 1994.
+Her dissertation "Transitionssystem- und Baum-Semantiken für CCS" was supervised by Mila Majster-Cederbaum.
 She earned a habilitation at Mannheim in 1999.

 She became an associate professor for computer science at the University of Bonn in 1999, and moved to TU Dresden as a professor in 2006.

 Book

 With Joost-Pieter Katoen, Baier is coauthor of the book Principles of Model Checking (MIT Press, 2008).